szanata/fittest/README.md

 # fittest (Fast InTegration TEST)
 [![Build Status](https://travis-ci.org/szanata/fittest.svg?branch=master)](https://travis-ci.org/szanata/fit-integration-tests)

-**fittest** (Fast InTegration TESTs) is a tool to create ingetration tests.
+**fittest** (Fast InTegration TESTs) is a tool to create integration tests.

 ## Main features

-- Run tests in parallel according to the available CPUs
-- Each test runs on a new isolated node process
+- Create, organize and run complex multi step integration test scripts
+- Use maximum parallelism and process isolation
-- Test can receive webhooks on a public Url created dynamically
+- Use webhooks to test your services on a public url each test spin
-- The code can use a "await" to stop until a webhook is received
-- Don't rely on *mocha* or any other test framework
-- Can be used with *chai* or others assertion tools
-- Fast, I mean... really fast
+- Use your favorite assertion library
+- Get detailed breakdown of each step timing

 ## Setup